yaacov/media-thumb-store/README.md

             '-name' will sort by 'name' backwords

-        where {Array.<String>} a list of where strings Format of where string: <field><op><value>
+        where {Array.<String>} a list of where strings

-            For example:
-                'name~=yosi' filter results where name
-                match the regular exprsion /yosi/
-                'name==yosi' filter results where name
-                is exactly 'yosi'

-            implemented Operators:
-                ~= Regular exprsion
-                == Equal to
-                <  Less then
-                >  greater then

 ( An example store module is in lib/backends/ )